 Jharkhand has a very pitiable state because almost 60% of domicile has to face blackouts for four to five days.
 It is only 2% of the state that receives electricity for more than 20 hours.

 Another reason for the lack of electricity is that people don’t take up the connections despite having a grid for electricity; the reason being affordability of connection charges, maintenance and reliable supply.

 The grim situation to ponder over is that all around India it is just Gujarat and Chhattisgarh that has 24 hour supply of electricity.
 Be it states like Maharashtra, West Bengal or Goa that are led by popular politicians power shortage is all over in these states.

 The imperative solution for the villages is to switch to the renewable source of energy that is solar energy.
 The version of solar panels also becomes an expensive one making it a onetime investment.

-At Atomberg Technologies, the same solar panel is used along with Gorilla Fans and other smart appliances that can reduce the number of panels to be used.
+At Atomberg Technologies, the same solar panel is used along with Atomberg Fans and other smart appliances that can reduce the number of panels to be used.
 Hence, it would indirectly reduce the cost for panels.
-It is advisable to switch to gorilla fans and LED from the solar panels which are more efficient and economical.
+It is advisable to switch to Atomberg fans and LED from the solar panels which are more efficient and economical.